lorenzo-rovigatti/comp_bio_notes/nucleic_acids.md

 An A-DNA double helix composed of 12 base pairs represented as in [](#fig:bdna).
 The structure has been generated with the [3DNA 2.0 webserver](http://web.x3dna.org).
 ```

-DNA turns into its A form when dyhdrated, which can happen as a result of human intervention (*e.g.* when crystalling samples to study with X-rays), but also under natural conditions, when water is scarce or specific proteins bind to the DNA, in place of some of the water molecules[^A-DNA].
+DNA turns into its A form when dyhdrated, which can happen as a result of human intervention (*e.g.* when crystallising samples to study with X-rays), but also under natural conditions, when water is scarce or specific proteins bind to the DNA, in place of some of the water molecules[^A-DNA].
 A-DNA is a right-handed helix that is more compact than B-DNA: it has about 11 base pairs per turn and a diameter of approximately 2.3 nanometers.
 A-DNA features deeper major grooves and shallower minor grooves compared to B-DNA.
 The helical structure is more tightly wound, with the base pairs tilted by abouy $20^\circ$ relative to the helix axis, and the distance between base pairs is shorter.
 Moreover, the sugars are in the C3'-endo conformation rather than in the C2'-endo conformation like in B-DNA.
 A-DNA is less prevalent in biological systems but can be found in certain DNA-RNA hybrids.
 Additionally, double-stranded RNA molecules or regions typically adopt the A-form helical structure.

 [](#fig:adna) shows a perfect A-DNA helix made of the same number of base pairs as the one shown in [](#fig:bdna).
 Compared to B-DNA, it is evident that A-DNA is shorter and thicker, and the base pairs are inclined by $\approx 20^\circ$ with respect to the helical axis.